apache/airavata/modules/registry/registry-core/README.md

 1. First, start by adding or updating the Entity class, for example, by adding a new field.

+   Additional notes:

+   - To have OpenJPA generate FOREIGN KEY schema statements, you need to annotate the foreign key reference with `@ForeignKey`.

 2. If you added an Entity class, make sure to add an entry for it in `persistence.xml`.
 You'll need to also add the same entry to `../../ide-integration/src/main/resources/META-INF/persistence.xml`.